frizinak/ym/README.md

 ## Requirements

-- Playing audio: one of: libmpv, mplayer or ffplay
+- Playing audio: libmpv. (possible to manually compile without libmpv but with mplayer or ffplay binaries)
 - Extracting audio (optional, to save diskspace): ffmpeg or mencoder

 ## Search